NVAX Covered Call Strategy

 NVAX (Novavax, Inc.), in the Healthcare sector, (Biotechnology industry), listed on NASDAQ.

-Novavax, Inc., a biotechnology company, focuses on the discovery, development, and commercialization of vaccines to prevent serious infectious diseases and address health needs.
-The company's vaccine candidates include NVX-CoV2373, a coronavirus vaccine candidate that is in two Phase III trials, one Phase IIb trial, and one Phase I/II trial; NanoFlu, a nanoparticle seasonal quadrivalent influenza vaccine candidate that is in Phase 3 clinical trial; and ResVax, a respiratory syncytial virus (RSV) fusion (F) protein nanoparticle vaccine candidate.
-It is also developing RSV F vaccine that is in Phase II clinical trial for older adults (60 years and older), as well as that is in Phase I clinical trial for pediatrics.
-It has a collaboration agreement with Takeda Pharmaceutical Company Limited for the development, manufacturing, and commercialization of NVX-CoV2373, a COVID-19 vaccine candidate.
-Novavax, Inc. was incorporated in 1987 and is headquartered in Gaithersburg, Maryland.
+Novavax, Inc. is a biotechnology firm dedicated to discovering, developing, and commercializing vaccines aimed at preventing serious infectious diseases and addressing critical health needs.
+The company's diverse pipeline includes NVX-CoV2373, a coronavirus vaccine candidate currently undergoing two Phase III trials, one Phase IIb, and one Phase I/II trial.
+Also featured is NanoFlu, a nanoparticle-based seasonal quadrivalent influenza vaccine in Phase 3 clinical trials.
+Furthermore, Novavax is advancing ResVax, a respiratory syncytial virus (RSV) fusion (F) protein nanoparticle vaccine, which is in Phase II clinical trials for adults aged 60 and older, and in Phase I for pediatric use.
+The company holds a collaboration agreement with Takeda Pharmaceutical Company Limited for the development, manufacturing, and commercialization of its COVID-19 vaccine candidate, NVX-CoV2373.
+Established in 1987, Novavax, Inc. is headquartered in Gaithersburg, Maryland.

 What is a covered call on NVAX?